 - Classroom Accommodations

 Classroom accommodations may include: sign language interpretation; assistive listening devices; note taking; use of tape recorder; priority seating and alternative testing.
 Students receiving in-class support services must attend classes on a regular basis or risk losing those services.

-Classroom accommodations are made by meeting with ODS to request specific accommodations.
+Classroom accommodations are made by meeting with OARS to request specific accommodations.

 - Foreign Language Requirement

 UNCG and the Department of Romance Languages recognize the importance of providing options and accommodations for students with special needs.
 For this reason, the Department of Romance Languages offers a Modified Foreign Language (MFL) Program in Spanish.
 Sponsored by the College of Arts and Sciences, the MFL Program in Spanish is designed to meet the needs of foreign language students who, because of their learning differences or disabilities, are unable to complete their foreign language requirement through traditional means.
 The MFL Program in Spanish is intended to assist students with a demonstrated need to achieve their goals and meet their curricular demands by providing more individualized instruction in the target language along with academic advising, close monitoring of progress, and student assistance in understanding specific learning needs.

 The MFL Program in Spanish is available for students with documented learning disabilities and/or students with demonstrable long-standing difficulties learning a foreign language.
 Inclusion in the MFL Program is based on documented need and seat availability.
 Registration in the Office of Disability Services does not automatically qualify a student for inclusion in the MFL Program.,

 - Early in their program of study students registered with the Office of Accessibility Resources and Services are encouraged to inquire about the program with their counselors.